veeeeev/beginners_luck/_posts/2015-01-04-more-practice-permalink.md

 --

-because i'm an overachiever..ha..included permalinks back to this post from the pages too. wheeee
+because i'm an overachiever..ha..included permalinks back to the [practice with permalinks]({{site.baseurl}}//blog/2015/01/03/practice-permalink.html) from the test pages too. wheeee somebody stop me.